Charles B. Woram: Citation

 Woram's official Medal of Honor citation reads:

 Served on board the U.S.S.
 Oneida in the engagement at Mobile Bay, 5 August 1864.
 Acting as an aid to the executive officer, Woram carried orders intelligently and correctly, distinguishing himself by his cool courage throughout the battle which resulted in the capture of the rebel ram Tennessee and the damaging of Fort Morgan.

-Woram died on November 1, 1897, at age 52 and was buried in the Bronx.